-Overview of Operations
+Overview

 The Company provides contract and placement staffing services for business and industry, specializing in the placement of information technology, engineering and accounting professionals.
-As of September 30, 2005, the Company operated 19 offices located in 10 states.
+As of September 30, 2006, the Company operated 20 offices located in 10 states.

-The Company's business is highly dependent on national employment trends in general and on the demand for information technology and other professional staff in particular.
-The Company experienced an increase in the demand for its placement services during the year ended September 30, 2005, as the U.S. jobs market improved.
-The national unemployment rate decreased to 5.1% in September 2005 from 5.4% in September 2004.
+The Company's business is highly dependent on national employment trends in general and on the demand for professional staff in particular.
+As an indicator of employment conditions, the national unemployment rate was 4.6% in September 2006 and 5.1% in September 2005.
+The change indicates a trend toward fuller employment over the last twelve months.